LordofBone/Bot_Engine/README.md

 ##### Installation

+Ensure you have Python 3.9 installed (this is what I have been using for it so far).

 Ensure you have git installed and get Bot Engine and the Chatbot with:

 `git clone --recursive https://github.com/LordofBone/Bot_Engine`

+Then set up a python venv (https://docs.python-guide.org/dev/virtualenvs/) and install the requirements:

+`pip install -r requirements.txt`

 ##### eSpeak setup